TurtleXploit/Synapse-x-free/README.md

-turn of the real time protection on windows security before you download the files
+Disable your real time protection on windows security before you download the files